tonymorris/blog/posts/2016-02-18-circumvent-the-filter.markdown

 provider (e.g. Telstra) for the address and it will respond with `141.101.118.194` and now your web browser will go to that address.
-If our government has our way, Telstra will give you an *incorrect website address* instead.
+If our government has our way, Telstra will give you an *incorrect website address* instead and your web browser will not go to that website.

-However, you can tell your computer not to use your modem/router to find the website address for `thepiratebay.se` but instead, to make it always be `141.101.118.194`.
+However, you can tell your computer not to use your modem/router to find the website address for `thepiratebay.se` but instead, to make the address always be `141.101.118.194`.
 You do this by *editing your hosts file*.

 Open up your hosts file on your computer with a text editor, such as Notepad on Windows, or TextEdit on Mac OSX.
-Your hosts file is located:
+Your hosts file is located at:

 * On Windows: `%SystemRoot%\System32\drivers\etc\hosts`

 * On Mac OSX: /private/etc/hosts

-With your text editor, select open a file and then type in the file location as above.
+With your text editor, select *open a file* and then type in the file location as above.
 You may have problems with editing or opening this file because of your computer's security.
 If that is the case, please ask a friend (or me) to help you.
 It's usually a matter of using the administrator account of the computer to successfully edit the file.

 With the file open, add the following line at the end of the file: